threefoldfoundation/tft-stellar/docs/transaction_funding.md

 ## Solution

-A solution is to fund the transactions from the Threefoldfoundation since transaction fees are very low.
+A funding service accepts transaction envelopes and funds the required lumen.

+The funding service adds a payment operation of 0.1 of the token being transferred to itself and then it's up to the client to accept it or not.

+This way transaction fees stay  in the same token.

 ## Stellar signatures